jacbeth/Metasploitable2-labs/Lab1 - Metasploitable2  Reconnaisance and Network Discovery/README.md

 #### Overview

-The aim of this lab is to identify vulnerabilities in a deliberately vulnerable system (Metasploitable2) for further investigation.
+The aim of this lab was to identify live hosts and enumerate exposed services on a deliberately vulnerable system (Metasploitable2, for further investigation.